What Do Wasps Do?

 Image by: Ecology of Commanster

 Some species of wasps are the sole reason specific fruits even exist.
-A solid example for this is the "Fig Wasp".
+A solid example of this is the "Fig Wasp".
 The name of this species says it all.
 The fig wasp won't be able to develop without the shelter and the nutrition from the fig. The fig itself won't be able to develop because it needs to be pollinated from the inside.
 No other insect can do that without, well, destroying the fruit.
 The fig wasps pollinate 1000 different species of figs. If you love figs, keep in mind that you own a big (Thank You) to the fig wasp for that sweetness.

 Other pollinating wasps in The UK are: